cobaltspeech/sdk-cubic/docs-src/content/cli/Transcribe.md

 ### Audio channels

 By default, cubic-svr assumes the input is a mono file and transcribes channel 0.
-Pass `--audioChannels` to specify other channels
+Pass `--audioChannels` to specify other channels.

-E.g. `-c "0,2"` would transcribe the first and third channels in the file
+E.g. `-c "0,2"` would transcribe the first and third channels in the file.

 `--stereo` is equivalent to `-c 0,1`